SimonUlu/thesis-boutique-shop/README.md

 ## Rebuild after downing

+1. Go to Docker Desktop and start the Kind Control Plane to start up kubernetes

-1. Build the application (build all docker containers and orchestrate them in the initialised kub cluster)
+2. Build the application (build all docker containers and orchestrate them in the initialised kub cluster)

    ```sh
    skaffold run